techiediaries/techiediaries/_posts/2020/angular/2020-01-09-angular-9-tutorial-and-example.md

 If you are building your app with plain JavaScript, you'll need to query the DOM elements and attach your defined functions to various events to implement your calculator but you don't need to do that in our case thanks to the Angular template syntax.

-## Angular 9 Tutorial, Step 5 - Understanding Angular Template Syntax
+##    Step 5 - Understanding Angular Template Syntax

 Angular provides a powerful syntax that extends regular HTML with various constructs for interpolating variables, binding methods to events, or [iterating over arrays of data](https://www.techiediaries.com/angular-ngfor/).